seapy/aws-lambda-custom-runtime-builder-for-ruby/README.md

 # aws lambda custom runtime builder for ruby

-This is for newer ruby version or old version.
+AWS Lambda custom runtime for Ruby.
+For newer ruby version or old version.

 ## Shared lambda layer

+If you want use Ruby 2.6.0 right now, here is Ruby 2.6.0 custom runtime in Lambda Layer.

+`arn:aws:lambda:<region>:350831304703:layer:ruby-260:1`

+Change the string `<region>` to your region. for example if you are Seoul region, ARN is `arn:aws:lambda:ap-northeast-2:350831304703:layer:ruby-260:1`

 ## Build